Invertible Extractors and Wiretap Protocols: Introduction

-The problem described above was first formalized by Wyner \cite{ref:Wyner1} and subsequently by Ozarow and Wyner \cite{ref:Wyner2} as an information-theoretic problem.
-In its most basic setting, this problem is known as the \emph{wiretap II problem} (the description given here follows from \cite{ref:Wyner2})\footnote{ We will use the following notation: We denote the set $\{1,\ldots,n\}$ by $[n]$.
-For a vector $x=(x_1,\ldots,x_n)$ and a subset $S\subseteq [n]$, we denote by $x|_S$ the projection of $x$ onto the coordinate positions given by elements of $S$.
-If $X$ and $Y$ are random variables, then $X|(Y=y)$ is the random variable $X$ conditioned on the event $Y=y$.
-We use $\U_S$ to denote the uniform distribution on the set $S$, $\U_n$ as a short-hand for $\U_{\F_2^n}$, and $\rv{X}\sim \U_S$ to denote a random variable with distribution $\U_S$.
-Two distributions $\A$ and $\B$ are called $\veps$-close, in symbols $\A\sim_\veps \B$, if their statistical distance is at most $\veps.$ All the necessary background for this work is presented in detail in Appendix~\ref{app:notation}. }: Consider a communication system with a {source} which outputs a sequence $X = (X_1,\ldots, X_m)$ in $\F_2^m$ uniformly at random.
-A randomized algorithm, called the encoder, maps the output of the source to a binary string $Y \in \F_2^n$.
-The output of the encoder is then sent through a noiseless channel (called \emph{the direct channel}) and is eventually delivered to a decoder\footnote{Ozarow and Wyner also consider the case in which the decoder errs with negligible probability, but we are going to consider only error-free decoders.} $D$ which maps $Y$ back to $X$.
-Along the way, an intruder arbitrarily picks a subset $S \subseteq [n]$ of size $t \leq n$, and is allowed to observe $Z := Y|_S$ (through a so-called \emph{wiretap channel}), i.e., $Y$ on the coordinate positions corresponding to the set $S$.
-The goal is to make sure that the intruder learns as little as possible about $X$, regardless of the choice of $S$.
-The security of the system is defined by the conditional entropy $\Delta := \min_{S\colon |S| = t} H(X|Z)$.
-When $\Delta = m$, the intruder obtains no information about the transmitted message and we have \emph{perfect privacy} in the system.
+\begin{quote} Consider a communication system with a {source} which outputs a sequence $X = (X_1,\ldots, X_m)$ in $\zo^m$ uniformly at random.
+A randomized algorithm, called the encoder, maps the output of the source to a binary string $Y \in \zo^n$.
+The output of the encoder is then sent through a noiseless channel (called \emph{the direct channel} ) and is eventually delivered to a decoder\footnote{Ozarow and Wyner also consider the case in which the decoder errs with negligible probability, but we are going to consider only error-free decoders.} $D$ which maps $Y$ back to $X$.
+Along the way, an intruder arbitrarily picks a subset $S \subseteq [n] := \{1,\ldots,n\}$ of size $t \leq n$, and is allowed to observe\footnote{ For a vector $x = (x_1, x_2, \ldots, x_n)$ and a subset $S \subseteq [n]$, we denote by $x|_S$ the vector of length $|S|$ that is obtained from $x$ by removing all the coordinates $x_i$, $i \notin S$. } $W := Y|_S$ (through a so-called \emph{wiretap channel} ), i.e., $Y$ on the coordinate positions corresponding to the set $S$.
+The goal is to make sure that the intruder learns as little as possible about $X$, regardless of the choice of $S$. \end{quote}

+The system defined above is illustrated in Fig.~\ref{fig:wiretapII}.
+The security of the system is defined by the following conditional entropy, known as ``equivocation'': When $\Delta = H(X) = m$, the intruder obtains no information about the transmitted message and we have \emph{perfect privacy} in the system.
 Moreover, when $\Delta \to m$ as $m \to \infty$, we call the system \emph{asymptotically perfectly} private.
+These two cases correspond to what is known in the literature as ``strong secrecy'' .
+A weaker requirement (known as ``weak secrecy'') would be to have $m - \Delta = o(m)$.

+\begin{rem} The assumption that $X$ is sampled from a uniformly random source should not be confused with the fact that Alice is transmitting \emph{one particular} message to Bob that is fixed and known to her before the transmission.
+In this case, the randomness of $X$ in the model captures the \emph{a priori} uncertainty about $X$ for the \emph{outside world}, and in particular the intruder, but not the transmitter.